Why Electric Buses

 Yes, the City anticipates electric buses to have a similar lifespan to diesel buses, around 17 years.

-What routes will these buses be on when they arrive?
+What routes will these buses be on?

 Will bus fares go up to pay for the new buses?
 How are they being paid for?